emcarnivore/qa-automation/README.md

 - **utils/** → Utility functions and configuration loaders.
 - **venv/** → Virtual environment directory containing project-specific dependencies.
 - **root files:**
-  `.env` → Stores environment-specific settings.
+   - `.env` → Stores environment-specific settings.
-  `.gitignore` → Specifies files and folders to exclude from version control.
+   - `.gitignore` → Specifies files and folders to exclude from version control.
+   - `LICENSE` → Contains the project's license information.
-  `pytest.ini` → PyTest configuration file for test execution settings.
+   - `pytest.ini` → PyTest configuration file for test execution settings.
+   - `README.md` → Provides an overview and setup instructions for the project.
-  `requirements.txt` → Lists required Python dependencies for the project.
+   - `requirements.txt` → Lists required Python dependencies for the project.

 ## 📜 License

-This project is licensed under the GPL-3.0 License.
+- This project is licensed under the GPL-3.0 License.